-Rubbing down block (the rubber ones are best – flat one side and curved on the other, they have pins to hold the wet & dry paper in position).
+Rubbing down block: The rubber ones are best.
+Flat one side and curved on the other, they have pins to hold the wet & dry paper in position).

 Stainless steel washers for reinforcing the bolt holes or offcuts of Aluminum sheet (16 or 18 SWG) for load spreading plates for fixing holes (optional).

-Dust masks - paper disposable type are OK (not optional).
-Note: these are for protection against dust particles and NOT fumesTac Rags - wipe down the molding after rubbing down in between coats to get rid of dust.
-‘Tac rags’ (used in the automotive painting industry) are good as they pick up all the surface dust – get them from car accessory dealers.
+Dust masks: Paper disposable type are OK (not optional).
+Note: these are for protection against dust particles and NOT fumesTac Rags: Wipe down the molding after rubbing down in between coats to get rid of dust.
+"Tac rags" (used in the automotive painting industry) are good as they pick up all the surface dust – get them from car accessory dealers.